 Use your Leadership Skills to Break the lies

 Consider asking your young leader to rip their unsupportive thoughts apart, literally.
 Rip the paper into pieces!
 It is a physical reminder that the negative cycle of these thoughts has been broken!
 They no longer have control.

-Complete this powerful process by having them write several truth statements about themselves.
+Complete this robust process by having them write several truth statements about themselves.
 These will serve to counteract the critical lies that they shredded to pieces.
 Use these guidelines: